Professional wrestling match types: Falls Count Anywhere match

 A falls count anywhere match allows pinfalls to take place in any location, negating the standard rule that they must take place inside the ring and between the ropes, and these matches largely take place outside of the ring.
 Submissions may or may not also be covered by this rule.
 This also eliminates the usual "countout" rule.
 A variation of the rules states that once a pinfall takes place, the pinned wrestler loses the match if they are unable to return to the ring within a specific amount of time – usually a referee's count of 10 or 30.
 If the pinned wrestler makes it to the ring in this time, the match continues.
 Occasionally, this stipulation is listed as having a specific territory in which falls count (e.g. the state, county, or general location the match is in).
 As the match may take place in various parts of the arena, the "falls count anywhere" provision is almost always accompanied with a "no-disqualification" stipulation to make the match a hardcore match, so as to allow wrestlers the convenience to use any objects they may find wherever they wrestle.

 First Blood match

-In a first blood match is a no-disqualification, no-submission, no-fall, no-countout match in which the first wrestler to bleed anywhere loses the match.
+A First Blood match is a no-disqualification, no-submission, no-fall, no-countout match in which the first wrestler to bleed anywhere loses the match.
 Depending on the nuance of the stipulation, this might include bleeding noses.
 Although there are no-disqualifications, outside interference cannot be seen causing the participant to bleed.
-The first televised First Blood match was Stone Cold Steve Austin vs. Kane at King of the Ring 1998, which was the main event match that came after the famous The Undertaker vs. Mankind Hell in a Cell match.
+The first televised First Blood match was Stone Cold Steve Austin vs. Kane at King of the Ring 1998.
 This type of match became rare in the WWE since 2008 in which blood is rarely shown in its programming to adhere with the TV-PG standards.
-The most recent first blood match was John Cena vs. JBL at One Night Stand in 2008.
+The most recent first blood match in WWE was John Cena vs. JBL at One Night Stand in 2008.
+However, in TNA in 2010 they did a women's first blood match between Tara and Daffney.